Texas Independent Contractor Laws and Healthcare Staffing

 20. Right to quit without liability.
 ICs are legally responsible for the completion of a job; quitting beforehand can render them liable for breach of contract.

-Enforcement The Texas Workforce Commission (TWC) investigates and enforces employee misclassification and can charge fines for violations.
-For businesses contracting with the government, the TWC can impose a $200 penalty for each individual that was misclassified.
+The Texas Workforce Commission (TWC) investigates and enforces employee misclassification and can charge fines for violations.
+For businesses contracting with the government, the TWC can impose a penalty for misclassification of independent contractors ($200 per individual not properly classified).

 In addition to enforcement actions by the TWC, employers may also face lawsuits from misclassified employees claiming unpaid wages, overtime, and other costly damages.